ubfx/BinDiffHelper/Readme.md

 ### Right now
 * Open a BinDiff file, created with BinDiff 6, from two .BinExport files and import the matching function names in ghidra
+* Compare the binary opened in Ghidra with another binary from the same Ghidra project, show results and import function names

 ### Soon
-* Compare the binary opened in Ghidra with another binary from the same Ghidra project, show results and import function names
-* Compare the binary opened in Ghidra with an external binary, show results, and import the matching function names
+* Compare the binary opened in Ghidra with an external .BinExport (eg from IDA), show results, and import the matching function names
-* Automatically export two .BinExport files from a Ghidra project(using the BinExport plugin), call BinDiff on them and show the BinDiff GUI
+* Interaction with BinDiff GUI to show graphs

 ## How to Build
 Requirements: